-Known as the birthplace of Aphrodite, Cyprus is a treasure trove of historic sites where you can walk in the footsteps of the Goddess of love, sea-faring Phoenician traders, Alexander the Great, saints on the run, and the Knights Templar.
-In our visit to this Mediterranean island, my husband Tom and I time-traveled through the ages, meeting up with ghosts of centuries past in dusty archaeological ruins, majestic mountaintop monasteries, and secluded beaches.
+Known as the birthplace of Aphrodite, Cyprus is a treasure trove of historic sites.
+Here, you walk in the footsteps of the Goddess of love, the sea-faring Phoenician traders, Alexander the Great, saints on the run, and the Knights Templar.

-To help you get your bearings, a little background: Cyprus is the third largest island in the Mediterranean after Sicily and Sardinia.
-A member of the European Union since 2004, the island is located 44 miles south of Turkey, 174 miles southeast of Greece, 65 miles west of Syria, and 230 miles north of Egypt.
-Human presence on Cyprus is known to go back as far as the 10th millennium B.C. and the island’s strategic location made it a crossroads of Middle Eastern civilizations, and Roman and Greek Empires.
-The more contemporary history of Cyprus includes rulers from the French Lusignan dynasty, Venetians, Ottomans, and British.
+Cyprus is the third largest island in the Mediterranean after Sicily and Sardinia.
+A member of the European Union since 2004, it's 174 miles southeast of Greece.
+Human presence on Cyprus is known to go back as far as the 10th millennium B.C..
+The island’s strategic location is a crossroads of Middle Eastern civilizations, and Roman and Greek Empires.
+It's more contemporary history includes rulers from the French Lusignan dynasty, Venetians, Ottomans, and the British.

-The complicated political history of Cyprus is reflected today in an incredibly diverse architectural and archaeological landscape, as well as a U.N. buffer zone that separates the Republic of Cyprus from the Turkish Republic of Northern Cyprus.
-While I did make a visit across the border to the northern coastal town of Kyrenia, this Cyprus itinerary will focus on the southern two-thirds of Cyprus populated by Greek Cypriots, the majority of whom practice the Greek Orthodox faith.
+The complicated political history of Cyprus is reflected today in an incredibly diverse architectural and archaeological landscape.
+This Cyprus itinerary focuses on the southern two-thirds of Cyprus populated by Greek Cypriots, the majority of whom practice the Greek Orthodox faith.

 Indeed, the rich heritage and iconography of Cyprus’ Orthodox Christians make for a fascinating lens through which to explore the small island nation.
-The religious artwork found in ancient caves, tiny roadside shrines, painted churches, and majestic cliff-top monastic communities offers a colorful and inspiring road map through the history of Cyprus and its central Orthodox Christian faith.
+The religious artwork found in ancient caves, tiny roadside shrines, painted churches, and majestic cliff-top monastic communities offers a colorful, inspiring road map through history.

 While the official language of the Republic is Greek, English is widely spoken and featured on road signs.